Spectral Irradiance with ‘ooacquire’

 flowchart TB

 The loop diagrams shown in the sections below, are all active after these first steps are completed.
-The encircled 1, simply signals this connection.
+The encircled 1, signals this connection between the diagram above and those in the sections below.

 Once one measurement is completed and saved, a new measurement can be acquire using the same settings for the acquisition as well as reusing the same dark and filter reference spectra (repeat) or with the possibility of changing these settings and acquiring fresh dark and filter reference spectra (next).